 - □□ is the length (m).
-With USB connector with core - Install MECHATROLINK communications cables apart from main-circuit wiring and other electrical and power lines - Connect the terminator (model No.: JEPMC-W6022) on the end of the communication lines. - Maximum transmission distance is 50 m. - $\bullet\,$ Minimum wiring distance between stations is 0.5 m.
+With USB male connector - Install MECHATROLINK communications cables apart from main-circuit wiring and other electrical and power lines. - Connect the terminator (model No.: JEPMC-W6022) on the end of the communication lines. - Maximum transmission distance is 50 m. - Minimum wiring distance between stations is 0.5 m.